alex-george98/alex-george98/README.md

 - 👋 Hey!
 I’m Alex.
-Building & investing in startups, with a personal focus on decentralization, digital health, applied AI/ML, and no-code/low-code
+I enjoy building & investing in startups, with a personal focus on decentralization, digital health, applied AI/ML, and no-code/low-code
 - 📫 Always happy to chat at alex.george@utexas.edu // equally happy to grab coffee in downtown SF!